 The EU's General Data Protection Regulations came into effect on 25th May 2018.
 For more information about how we use patient data and what your rights are, please view our fair processing notice and Data protection policy using the links below.

-Practice Fair Processing Notice (Privacy Notice) Fair Processing Notice
+Practice Fair Processing Notice (Privacy Notice) Privacy Notice

 Data Protection policy Data Protection Policy